-1. First, they mention that homosexual exclusions were merely because of it being an antiquated idea (Lev.18:22).
-They mention that in Acts 10, these ceremonial laws were done away with and we should not therefore be under the yoke of these supposed legal requirements, which are clearly abrogated in this passage.
+1. First, they mention that homosexual exclusions were mere because of it being an antiquated idea (Lev.18:22).
+They mention that in Acts 10, these ceremonial laws were done away with and we should not, therefore, be under the yoke of these supposed legal requirements, which are clearly abrogated in this passage.

 2. Secondly, they mention that the Sin of Sodom was inhospitality and selfishness, not homosexuality (Ezek.16:49).